arbitraryexecution/forta-aave-suite/anomalous-value/README.md

 ## Description

-This bot monitors Aave lending pool transactions that cross a predefined threshold amount.
+This bot monitors Aave lending pool transactions that exceed a threshold amount.

 ## Supported Chains